RhubarbPHP/Module.RestApi/docs/model-bound.md

 }
 ```

 > Try to avoid aliasing properties like this unless absolutely necessary.
-It's much better to rename
+If possible fix a poor choice
-> the actual column name in the model to stop people searching needlessly for properties they'll never
+> of column name in the model itself rather than aliasing it in the REST API.
-> be able to find...

-## Related models
+## Nested resources

 You can include relationship properties in your `ModelRestResource` and you have three choices for how to do
 this: